-- a student or member of staff viewing pornography on a school computing device - a student bullying someone from another school with text messages - a student bullying a fellow student using instant messaging services - a student placing distressing posts about a member of the school community on social networking sites like Facebook - a student publishing their own address details on the Internet - a student publishing revealing images of her or himself on a social networking site - a student sharing a phone video of a member of staff in a lesson with other students - a member of staff suspecting a student of being groomed through their use of internet chat services - a student modifying a photo of a member of staff and distributing it leading to offence
+- a student or member of staff viewing pornography on a school computing device. - a student bullying someone from another school with text messages. - a student bullying a fellow student using instant messaging services. - a student placing distressing posts about a member of the school community on social networking - sites like Facebook. - a student publishing their own address details on the Internet. - a student publishing revealing images of her or himself on a social networking site. - a student sharing a phone video of a member of staff in a lesson with other students. a member of staff suspecting a student of being groomed through their use of - a member of staff suspecting a student of being groomed through their use of internet chat services. - a student modifying a photo of a member of staff and distributing it leading to offence.